 Ambient lighting can’t just be pretty — it needs to be practical too.
 The colour rendering index (CRI) of a light source refers to its ability to truthfully reveal the colours of various objects in comparison to a natural light source (sunlight).
 It's measured on a scale from 0–100, with 0 being a poor CRI and 100 being the best.

 In your home, we'd recommend a CRI of at least 80 or above.
 In retail stores or restaurants where the colours of the products you are selling are important, we recommend using lighting with a CRI of 95 or higher.

 If you would like to learn more about this, read our guide to CRI ratings for some additional information.

 It's likely that the atmosphere in your space during the day is very different to the mood in the evening, so you'll want your lighting to reflect that.
 Dimmable LED bulbs are perfect for this, as you can keep them bright for a livelier ambience during the day, but they can be dimmed to create a more cosy, relaxed space in the evening.

 Once you have installed your ambient lighting, you can add extra character to your space by installing accent lighting.
 There are many ways you can do this, whether it's by using table lamps or LED tapes to highlight important aspects of the room.

 When picking out LED strip lights for your accent lighting, it's important that you consider the number of LEDs per metre.
 If there are too few LEDs for the length of tape, you'll end up with small dots of light rather than one continuous line, which won’t give you the sleek look you're going for.
-To avoid this, we recommend using an LED tape with 120–240 LEDs per metre.
+To avoid this, we recommend using a COB LED tape and considering the diffuser you use.

 Alternatively, if your restaurant or bar has an industrial look, LED neon flex lights can work well.
 You can use these in place of strip lights or to create a sign on a highly-instagrammable feature wall.